timbertson/dhall-lang/standard/imports.md

 etc.  Canonicalization and chaining are the only transformations applied to the import.

-HTTP headers are added used when a every remote import, based on user configuration.
-This configuration has the type:

 When requesting a remote resource, include headers according to the user's configuration.
 This configuration has the type: